-Chapter 4 outlines the closure process and includes information regarding certificate transactions and closure inhibitors once the certificate reaches DFAS Indianapolis.
+Chapter 4 outlines the closure process and includes information regarding certificate transactions and closure inhibitors once the certificate reaches Defense Finance and Accounting Service – Indianapolis (DFAS-IN).
 This chapter also documents the verifications required for post-closure transactions, contract closeout, the Case Closure Suspense Account (CCSA), reopening cases, zero value closures and closure of leases.

 Section